Seven Hills railway station

-Seven Hills railway station is located on the Main Western line, serving the Sydney suburbs of Kings Langley, Lalor Park, Seven Hills and Seven Hills West.
-It is served by Sydney Trains T1 Western and T5 Cumberland line services.
+Seven Hills railway station is a heritage-listed railway station located on the Main Western line, serving the Sydney suburbs of Kings Langley, Lalor Park, Seven Hills and Seven Hills West.
+It is served by Sydney Trains' T1 Western and T5 Cumberland line services.

 History

 Seven Hills station opened on 1 December 1863.
 The station was rebuilt in the 1940s when the Main Western line was quadrupled.

+The station was upgraded in 2007, and received lifts and canopy extensions.

 Immediately west of the station, the Richmond line branches off via a 1955-built pre-stressed concrete girder bridge.

-Platforms & services
+Platforms and services

 Transport links

-Busways operates one route via Seven Hills station:
+Busways operates one bus route via Seven Hills station, under contract to Transport for NSW: